BaileyYang00/adv-data-journalism-1/tipsheets/using-the-command-line.md

 _Examples_

-`~ > cd Desktop` : from your home directory this will take you to the Desktop (which is located in your home directory, i.e. /Users/you/Desktop)
+`cd Desktop` : from your home directory this will take you to the Desktop (which is located in your home directory, i.e. /Users/you/Desktop)

-`> cd /Users/ekl/Documents/github` : go to a particular place by writing out the whole path, e.g. /Users/ekl/Documents/github
+`cd /Users/ekl/Documents/github` : go to a particular place by writing out the whole path, e.g. /Users/ekl/Documents/github

-`> cd ..` : go back up the path, e.g. /Users/ekl/Documents (from Documents/github)
+`cd ..` : go back up the path, e.g. /Users/ekl/Documents (from Documents/github)

-`> cd ../..` : go back up the path two steps, e.g. /Users/ekl (from /Users/ekl/Documents/github)
+`cd ../..` : go back up the path two steps, e.g. /Users/ekl (from /Users/ekl/Documents/github)

-`> cd ~` : go back to the root directory, e.g. /Users/ekl
+`cd ~` : go back to the root directory, e.g. /Users/ekl

+`head MLB_Salaries.csv` : print the first 10 lines of the file MLB_Salaries.csv (which should be in your current directory)

+`tail MLB_Salaries.csv` : print the last 10 lines of the file MLB_Salaries.csv (which should be in your current directory)

+`wc -l MLB_Salaries.csv` : print the number of rows (lines), i.e. 877

 # PC (Powershell)